 Early research into the health impacts of lockdown including findings of fatigue, musculoskeletal conditions, poor work-life balance, reduced exercise and increased alcohol consumption.
 In relation to mental health specifically, employees were reporting reduced motivation, loss of purpose and motivation, anxiety and isolation.

 The mental health charity Mind has found that more than half of adults (60%) and over two-thirds of young people (68%) said their mental health got worse during lockdown.
 Young people and those with pre-existing mental health conditions were particularly affected.

 It is well known that many employees do not feel comfortable in speaking up about poor mental health; this is unlikely to change following the pandemic.

 Employers will need to adapt a range of measures to support employees experiencing poor mental health as a result of COVID-19 and its effects on society and the economy.
-This support will be required in the short term (such as during the return to the workplace for officer workers) as well as over the longer term.
-Measures will need to range from supporting employees to regain an effective work-life balance and addressing fears about return to work, right through to support for severe mental health conditions.
+This support will be required in the short term as well as over the longer term.
+Measures will need to range from supporting employees to regain an effective work-life balance and addressing any fears, right through to support for severe mental health conditions.
 Employers, particularly those who have employees working in front line response roles, should act now to put necessary support in place.
-It is important that businesses engage with their people to understand how they feel about the return to the workplace.
-There should be consultation with staff at a company level but it’s also important that line managers understand the specific concerns of their individual team members so they can best support their mental wellbeing and future ways
+It is important that businesses engage with their people to understand how they are feeling.
+There should be consultation with staff at a company level but it’s also important that line managers understand the specific concerns of their individual team members so they can best support their mental wellbeing and future ways of working.

 What remains important is that people experiencing poor mental health are not labelled by focusing on a diagnosis, and instead discussions and support focus on the impact it has on them at work.